Felipe-Lohan/Dungeon_World/Read_me_-_Streamlined_Playbooks.txt

 •The “Appetite For Destruction” & “Kill ‘Em All” moves were streamlined.

-•The “Herculean Appetites” & “Still Hungry” moves were unified, scaling-up itself automatically.
+•The “Herculean Appetites” & “Still Hungry” moves were streamlined.

+Changes – Rogue (Thief):

+•Change the main name of the class from “thief” to “rogue”.

+•The “Cheap Shot” & “Dirty Fighter” moves were streamlined.

+•The “Cautious” & “Extremely Cautious” moves were streamlined.

+•The “Underdog” & “Underdog” moves were streamlined.

+•The “Brewer” & “Alchemist” moves were streamlined.